clausqr/py-gpswatermarker/README.md

 ./geotagimg.py eiffel-tower.jpg eiffel-tower-geotagged.jpg
 ```

-to create an image with the GPS coordinates found in EXIF watermarked, like this
+to create an image with the GPS coordinates found in EXIF overlayed like this

 ![eiffel-tower-geotagged](https://github.com/clausqr/py-gpswatermarker/raw/master/ghmig/eiffel-tower-geotagged.jpg)